This Whole30 ranch dressing is made with healthy fats and fresh herbs. It is creamy and tangy and tastes great on all types of salads.

 Once all the oil has been mixed in, add the coconut milk and pulse a few more times to blend well.

 I store my homemade dressing in a mason jar with a sealed top in the fridge.
-It makes about 1 1/2 cups of delicious dressing.
+It makes about 1 ½ cups of this delicious Whole30 ranch dressing.

 Normal homemade ranch dressing has a lot of mayonnaise in it which is not allowed on the Whole30 or Paleo diet.
 This gives the salad dressing a very white color.